sahsagar-google/oracle-toolkit/docs/user-guide.md

 Before you download Oracle software and patches, review and acknowledge Oracle's license terms.

-Before using the toolkit, download all of the software pieces for your Oracle release, including the base release, patch sets, the OPatch utility, and any additional patches listed by Oracle (unless using `--no-patch`, at which point only the base release is installed).
+Before using the toolkit, download all the software pieces for your Oracle release, including the base release, patch sets, the OPatch utility, and any additional patches listed by Oracle (unless using `--no-patch`, at which point only the base release is installed).